To-Fujita/Godot_v3.2-Basic_Shaders/README.md

 ### (11) Mosic Filter (Simple)
 This filter is working under the condition of GLES3.
 It is similar to the Pixelize Filter.
 ### (12) Mosic Filter
 This filter is working under the condition of GLES3.
-This is added the average in a block based on the "Mosic Filter (Simple)".
+This is added the average in a block to the "Mosic Filter (Simple)" above.
 ### (13) Motion Filter
 This is a motion filter based on the figure below.
 ![Basic Shader 004](https://to-fujita.github.io/Images/Basic_Shader_004.png "Images for Basic Shader 004")